 The main disadvantage of a live-action explainer is that it limits what you can show in a video.
 Animations can go as far as one’s imagination does, while filmed videos are much more restricted for technical reasons.

 But, there’s also an upside to filmed explainers.
 They are often a more effective way to connect with the audience on an emotional level.
 The reason is that human characters are usually more relatable than animated characters.
 As a result, filmed videos can achieve an immediacy that is usually lacking in animated explainers.

 Check out this lovely video by Zendesk to see it for yourself.

-Have you seen one of those videos that show an artist’s hand sketching illustrations and writing text on a white canvas?
-Well, surprise, surprise, you have seen a whiteboard animation, another type of animated explainer videos.
+Have you seen one of those videos that show an artist’s hand sketching illustrations and writing a text on a white canvas?
+Well, surprise, surprise, you have seen a whiteboard animation, another type of animated explainer video.

 Like infographics, whiteboards visually express the contents of a voiceover.
 This makes the material engaging and easier to digest.
 The advantages of whiteboard animation are its technical simplicity and budget-friendliness.

 For an effective whiteboard animation, create a character who represents your target audience.
-Take into account the demographics of your customers, their interests, and pain points.
-Develop your script having this information in mind.
+Take into account the demographics of your customers, their interests, and their pain points.
+Develop your video script having this information in mind.

 As for the visuals, make sure the illustrations are logically interconnected and make up a cohesive story.
 Otherwise, your audience will have a hard time connecting the dots.